Home

 Binge Eating For Personal Freedom

 At times when we want to binge, it seems that personal freedom is at stake.
 We want to be able to eat as much as we want of whatever we want including and even primarily, sweets.
 We feel free, autonomous, unconstrained in the moments of the binge.
-Its as if the binge tells us we are free beings.
+It's as if the binge tells us we are free beings.
 Yet, we know that true personal freedom is really not about eating sweets.

 When we feel very little personal freedom in some aspects of our lives and when self-esteem is low and we feel trapped by ourselves, we may have no better option than to express our needs for autonomy and freedom by eating lots of sweets, by bingeing.
 Though we may not like it, we need to respect the part of us which uses food to express our important need for personal freedom.